Splitting Line Patterns in Free Groups: Splittings

 Consider a cyclic vertex group $\left< g\right>$ of $\Gamma'$.
 We would like to show $S=\qmap(\{\inv{g}^\infty,g^\infty\})$ is a cut point or uncrossed cut pair in $\decompw$.
 The number of components of $\decompw\setminus S$ is equal to the sum of the degrees of the edge maps into the vertex group.
 By condition (\ref{item:bipartite}), this is at least two, so $S$ is a cut point if $g\in\multimot$ or cut pair otherwise.

-If the sum of the degrees of the edge maps is greater than two then $S$ is an uncrossed cut pair.

-If the sum of the degrees is equal to two and one of the adjacent non-cyclic vertices is rigid, then $S$ is an uncrossed cut pair, by \fullref{lemma:rigidboundary}.
+If the sum of the degrees of the edge maps is greater than two, or if the sum of the degrees is equal to two and one of the adjacent non-cyclic vertices is rigid, then $S$ is an uncrossed cut pair, by \fullref{lemma:rigidboundary}.

 Otherwise, either the vertex separates two QH-surfaces glued along boundary curves or it is adjacent to one QH--surface and the edge maps into the cyclic vertex group with degree 2.
 In the first case, the cyclic vertex can be removed by gluing together the two QH--surfaces to give a larger QH--surface.
 In the second case, the cyclic vertex can be removed by gluing a M\"obius strip to the corresponding QH--surface along their boundary curves.
-In either case, the new surface contains a non-boundary parallel essential simple closed curve that intersects the curve we just glued along.
-This would provide a splitting of $F$ rel $\multimot$ incompatible with $\Gamma'$, contradicting universality.
+In either case, the new surface contains an essential, non-peripheral simple closed curve that intersects the curve we just glued along.
+This would provide a splitting of $\F$ rel $\multimot$ incompatible with $\Gamma'$, contradicting universality.
 Thus, each cyclic vertex group of $\Gamma'$ is the stabilizer of a cut point or uncrossed cut pair.
 Furthermore, the cyclic vertex groups account for all the cut points and uncrossed cut pairs, since $\Gamma'$ is maximal.

-$\mathcal{D}(\Gamma)$ and $\mathcal{D}(\Gamma')$ are both equivariantly isomorphic to the tree constructed in \fullref{proposition:multipleotal}, hence, to each other. \end{proof}
+$\mathrm{BS}(\Gamma)$ and $\mathrm{BS}(\Gamma')$ are both equivariantly isomorphic to the tree constructed in \fullref{proposition:multipleotal}, hence, to each other. \end{proof}

-\begin{remark} Note that if $\Gamma$ is the rJSJ for a multiword $\multimot$ then $\Gamma$ is also the rJSJ for the augmented multiword $\augw$.
-The change in passing from $\multimot$ to $\augw$ is that uncrossed cut pairs in $\decompw$ all become cut points in $\decomp_{\augw}$.
-This formalizes the claim in the introduction that there are some ``missing curves'' that really ought to have been included in the multiword.
-The missing curves correspond to uncrossed cut pairs, and including them does not change the \rjsj. \end{remark}

-In practice one might be interested in deciding whether a given graph of groups decomposition of $F$ rel $\multimot$ is the rJSJ or not. \begin{corollary} Let $\multimot$ be a multiword in a free group $F$ such that $F$ does not split freely relative to $\multimot$.
-Let $\Gamma$ be a graph of groups decomposition of $F$ rel $\multimot$ with cyclic edge groups satisfying the normalization hypotheses of condition (\ref{item:bipartite}) of \fullref{theorem:JSJ}.
-Suppose that for every non-cyclic vertex group $G$ the pair $(G,\indg)$ is either a QH--surface or rigid.
-Then $\Gamma$ is the rJSJ unless there is a cyclic vertex that is adjacent only to QH--surfaces and such that the sum of the degrees of the edge inclusions is exactly two. \end{corollary}

-\begin{example} Consider the empty multiword in the free group $F=\left<a,b\right>$.
-Consider the splitting obtained by identifying $c=ab\inv{a}\inv{b}$.
-This is not an rJSJ.
-That would be absurd.
-All of our results depend on the standing assumption that the decomposition space is connected, but here it is just $\bdry F$. \end{example}